felixnext/stock_trend_analysis/19-09_project-results.md

 ## Conclusion

 In this project, we have created a basic trading advisor for stock trading.
 It comprises a two step ML pipeline (prediction, recommendation) to advise potentially relevant stocks to the user.

+As with most machine learning pipelines, a large chunk of the work for this project was distributed to pre-processing of the data.
+Resulting in a large library of functions that provide a solid entry point for further experiments with stock related information system.

 The results show that the system can perform TODO.